GluuFederation/oxd-python-demo-app/README.md

 * **appLog.py** Module to centralize logging code
 * **common.py** Place to put some shared methods

-## Deployment Instructions
+## Installation

 ###  oxd service

-Make sure `oxd-server` is running `# service oxd-server status` or that an oxd https service is available on the network.
+Make sure oxd-server is running or that an oxd https service is available on the network.

 If necessary, install [oxd-server](https://gluu.org/docs/oxd/).